 Central is best explored on foot, and a good starting point is Statue Square, which stands in front of the old Legislative Council Building, one of the few remaining neo-classical buildings leftover from the days of British rule.

-Across the street is the imposing HSBC Building, with two iconic bronze lions who survived WWII but came out with bullet holes, which are still visible.
+Across the street is the imposing HSBC Building, with two iconic bronze lions, ‘Stephen’ and ‘Stitt’, who have a fascinating story.
+These two regal statues narrowly escaped being melted down during the Battle of Hong Kong in 1941, but made it out alive, save for a few bullet holes, which are still visible.

 Stroll down Queen’s Road Central if you like shopping for brand names, but be sure to also pop down ‘The Lanes’, two narrow parallel street markets of Lee Yuen East and Lee Yuen West, choc-a-bloc with great cheap souvenirs and clothing.

 A must-see is the Mid-Levels Escalator, the longest outdoor covered escalator system in the world, running for almost a kilometre up into the hills.
 In the morning the escalator goes downhill to take commuters to work, and then switches to uphill at 10am.
 All along the escalator are bars, restaurants, and shops, and is a great place for people watching.